Skip to Content

 Airline

-Like a hotel travel card, an airline credit card is co-branded with an airline to offer cardholders robust welcome bonuses and attractive perks.
-These cards offer free or discounted companion passes, free checked bags, and lounge access.
+Like a hotel travel card, an airline credit card is co-branded with an airline to offer robust bonuses and attractive perks.
+Many of the top cards that provide airline lounge access fall into this category, also offering benefits like free or discounted companion passes and free checked bags.

 Miles you earn through these airline-specific cards get deposited into your account through the airline's loyalty program.
 If you have a preferred airline and fly frequently, an airline travel card could suit your needs.